Cars on fairway: Pebble Beach Concours culminates auto-mania week

 Hard-core enthusiasts arrive for the 6 a.m.
 "Dawn Patrol" to watch the 200-or-so cars on display, all by invitation only, roll onto the 18th fairway while the morning mist rolls in from the adjacent Monterey Bay.
 This year's featured categories and classes include Ferrari, pre-war British sports cars and the Lincoln Continental on its 75th anniversary year.

-"It's the Super Bowl of car shows," says Dave Magers, CEO of Mecum Auctions, which this weekend sold a Porsche once owned by the late actor Steve McQueen for $1.95 million.
+"It's the Super Bowl of car shows," says Dave Magers, CEO of Mecum Auctions, which will sell a Porsche once owned by the late actor Steve McQueen for an expected $2 million-plus.
 At the swank Bonhams auction at Carmel Valley's Quail Lodge, some cars could fetch more than 10 times that price.
 All told, collectors are expected to spend more than $400 million on cars sold at auction during the week.

 The week of excess everything includes epic traffic jams that can stretch for miles along California Highway 1.
 "As a resident, we hate it," says retiree Marty Goss, a long-time Carmel resident.
 "It's a huge influx of traffic and people.
 But it is great for the local economy."